zmdinkel16/marchmadness2023/README.md

 ## Brief Description of the Project ⏳
+March Madness is one of biggest spoorting events in the US, with millions of fans tuning on to watch the game.
+The game consists of 68 teams from various universities and colleges across the country.
-We will analyze the March Madness 2023 data and create a model to predict which team will win 2023 season.
+For this project we will analyze the histotic March Madness data as well as the March Madness 2023 data to create a model to predict which team will win 2023 season.
+We will be working with various different sports statistics to create our model.

 ## Dictionary 📖
 1. seed: rank in March Madness tournament
 2. team: school playing in game